dhruvantt/AboutMe-Talapaneni-Dhruvan/README.md

 ## 02 | Technical Skills

 Tools and technologies used regularly when building projects, from writing code to shipping it.

-### HTML & CSS
-Used to structure and style the single-page web application interface.

-### JavaScript
-Used to implement dynamic interactive logic across the application.

 ### GitHub
 Used to host and version control project files and maintain repository history.